Azure/azure-rest-api-specs/documentation/directory-structure.md

   of must have the same version of `2024-04-17` and the `info.version` property must say `2024-04-17`.
   In addition, a new SDK must be generated from the service, and new documentation published, both tagged with service version `2024-04-17`.
-- All of these rules apply both for OpenAPI specs emitted from TypeSpec as well as for hand-written OpenAPI specs.
+- All of these rules apply both for OpenAPI specs emitted from TypeSpec as well as for hand-written.

 ## `specification` folder